-Learning Gaelic How is the organisation increasing the learning of Gaelic?
-How is the organisation increasing the learning of Gaelic?
-Two members of staff are being supported by the Parliament to complete the Cùrsa-inntrigidh Sabhal Mòr Ostaig.
-Publicising local and national Gaelic learning opportunities locally internally.
-Through our Abair Beagan basic parliamentary Gaelic resource.
-Through our short podcast Gaelic Word of the Week which teaches a little about Gaelic and at the Parliament each week.
-This is regularly listened to by over 100 people and performs very wour corporate Twitter.
-Through making our Gaelic Word of the Week podcast text available on our blog with additiona Gaelic related information for Gaelic learners and those with an interest in the language.
-Typic posts receive 50-120 views.
-The Gaelic team delivered an online talk to over 25 Gaelic learners in Glasgow and Na h-Eilea Siar on 17/9/20. oout vell on Il ally Promoting Gaelic How is the organisation promoting a positive image of Gaelic?
-Induction sessions inform new-starts about the Gaelic Language Plan and our Gaelic Awarene sessions.
+- The Gaelic team aided Members, Presiding Officers and Conveners with Gaelic use for Parliamentary Business including proofreading and supplying of pronunciations of simple phrases (such as Madainn mhath/Good morning) and Gaelic nomenclature on five occasions.
+Two motions were submitted bilingually, and the Gaelic team proofread these where required. rning Gaelic How is the organisation increasing the learning of Gaelic? - Two members of staff are being supported by the Parliament to complete the Cùrsa-inntrigidh at Sabhal Mòr Ostaig. - Publicising local and national Gaelic learning opportunities locally internally. - Through our Abair Beagan basic parliamentary Gaelic resource. - Through our short podcast Gaelic Word of the Week which teaches a little about Gaelic and about the Parliament each week.
+This is regularly listened to by over 100 people and performs very well on our corporate Twitter.
+Through making our Gaelic Word of the Week podcast text available on our blog with additional - Gaelic related information for Gaelic learners and those with an interest in the language.
+Typically posts receive 50-120 views. - The Gaelic team delivered an online talk to over 25 Gaelic learners in Glasgow and Na h-Eileanan Siar on 17/9/20.
+Pro moting Gaelic How is the organisation promoting a positive image of Gaelic?
+Industion accessions informaneur starts shout the Castia Lenguage Dian and sur Castia Auguraness - Induction sessions inform new-starts about the Gaelic Language Plan and our Gaelic Awareness sessions.
 Bilingual signage on our campus.
 Increased use of Gaelic in corporate publication titles/summaries.
-See data above under Publications.
-Use of Gaelic in social media - both in and about Gaelic throughout the Parliaments' social media accounts.
-This included social media content Say a Gaelic Phrase Day in February 2021 and a video for Languages Week Scotland.
-Including Gaelic in videos made by the Presiding Officers such as the Christmas 2020 video w received 7.8k views.
-By mentioning Gaelic provision and learning opportunities through our internal communications including our weekly eBulletin which has over 7.4k subscribers.
-By holding a Gaelic Language week with enhanced visibility and increased social media conte Gaelic in addition to sessions in Gaelic.
-This included a video in Gaelic by Deputy Presiding O Lewis MacDonald which was viewed by 1.1k people.
-Altogether, posts as part of this week rec 215,987 impressions and 1,910 total engagements.
-By publishing in 2020 the report of the Scotland's Futures forum Gaelic 2030: What would suc edia a hich 5 nt for fficer eived
+See data above under Publications. - Use of Gaelic in social media - both in and about Gaelic throughout the Parliaments' social media accounts.
+This included social media content Say a Gaelic Phrase Day in February 2021 and a video for Languages Week Scotland . - Including Gaelic in videos made by the Presiding Officers such as the Christmas 2020 video which received 7.8k views. - By mentioning Gaelic provision and learning opportunities through our internal communications including our internal Gaelic blog and our corporate communications, and through external communications including our weekly eBulletin which has over 7.4k subscribers.
+By holding a Gaelic Language week with enhanced visibility and increased social media content for Gaelic in addition to sessions in Gaelic.
+This included a video in Gaelic by Deputy Presiding Officer Lewis MacDonald which was viewed by 1.1k people.
+Altogether, posts as part of this week received

-- By publishing in 2020 the report of the Scotland's Futures forum Gaelic 2030: What would success look like? conference in December 2019.
+Lewis MacDonald which was viewed by 1.1k people.
+Altogether, posts as part of this week received 215,987 impressions and 1,910 total engagements.
+By publishing in 2020 the report of the Scotland's Futures forum Gaelic 2030: What would success look like? conference in December 2019.